 A date has been set for the blessing of the ground where the stupa is to be built.
-It will be on Friday, April 25 (2014).
+It will be on Friday, April 25 (2014), from 9am until it’s finished.
 Geshe Ngawang Dakpa, of San Francisco, and the Gyuto Monks, who have recently moved up to Richmond, California, will be performing the rites.

 Here is a little excerpt from “Earth Blessing Ritual: Introduction and Commentary.”*